Lucy Punch

-Lucy Alice T. Punch (born 30 December 1977) is an English actress.
-She has appeared in the films Ella Enchanted (2004), Hot Fuzz (2007), You Will Meet a Tall Dark Stranger, Dinner for Schmucks, (both 2010) and Into the Woods (2014).
-She is also known for her role as Amy in Bad Teacher (2011), Amanda in the BBC sitcoms Motherland and Amandaland.
-She also played Esmé Squalor in the Netflix dark comedy drama series A Series of Unfortunate Events.
+Lucy Punch (born 30 December 1977) is an English actress.
+She played the role of Amanda Hughes in the BBC sitcom Motherland (2016–2022) and its spin-off Amandaland (2025–present) which earned her a nomination for a British Academy Television Award for Best Female Comedy Performance.
+Her film credits include Ella Enchanted (2004), Hot Fuzz (2007), You Will Meet a Tall Dark Stranger, Dinner for Schmucks (both 2010), Bad Teacher (2011), and Into the Woods (2014).
+She has also appeared in the television series The Class (2006), A Series of Unfortunate Events (2018–2019) and Bloods (2021–2022).

 Early life and education

-Punch was born in Hammersmith, West London, the daughter of Johanna (née Lowe) and Michael Punch, who ran a market research company.
+Lucy Punch was born in Hammersmith, West London, the daughter of Johanna (née Lowe) and Michael Punch, who ran a market research company.

 She was educated privately at Godolphin and Latymer School in Hammersmith.
 She performed with the National Youth Theatre from 1993 to 1997, and began a course at University College London before dropping out to become an actress.